Get in Touch

 6. Advanced Concepts for Further Learning

-1. Hybrid Cloud -- combining on-premise and public cloud.
+1. Hybrid Cloud: Combining on-premise and public cloud environments.

-1. Utilizing AWS CloudWatch metrics to determine system health.
+1. Using AWS CloudWatch metrics to determine system health

 Requirements

-There are no specific prerequisites required to enroll in this course.
+No specific prerequisites are required to enroll in this course.

 21 Hours